 They started consulting for a few gaming companies.
-In particular, one company was famous for its multiplayer game, which is now defunct, had Beck and Merrill as their advisor.
+In particular, one company was famous for its multiplayer game, which is now defunct, and had Beck and Merrill as their advisor.
 They both believed in the ideas of the company and helped it get investors.
 As Merril calls it, this experience was a defining point in their game-making career, where they learned a lot about this world.

 Around 2005, the company sort of had a revival, with a new C.E.O. at the helm.
 The C.E.O. met with Beck and Merrill to get them on board with the company and have their valuable input about which direction the company should go.

 As they started discussing it, they were fascinated by the opportunities in the sector.
 They dissected the trends, the industry’s future, and began to see a serious potential.